x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pickup-directory-and-replay-directory-exchange-2013-help.md

 The Replay directory modifies the following message header fields in the message header:

-  - **Message-ID**   If this message header field is missing or empty, the Replay directory adds a Message-ID message header field by using the format *\<GUID\>*@*\<defaultdomain\>*.
+  - **Message-ID**: If this message header field is missing or empty, the Replay directory adds a Message-ID message header field by using the format *\<GUID\>*@*\<defaultdomain\>*.

-  - **Date**   If this message header field is missing or malformed, the Replay directory adds the Date message header field using the date and time of message processing by the Replay directory.
+  - **Date**: If this message header field is missing or malformed, the Replay directory adds the Date message header field using the date and time of message processing by the Replay directory.

 ## Failures in Pickup and Replay directory message processing

 A message file copied to the Pickup or Replay directories may not be successfully queued for delivery.
 The following categories of message submission failure can occur:

-  - **Delivery failures**   A correctly formatted message file together with a valid sender that can't be successfully submitted for delivery generates a non-delivery report (NDR).
+  - **Delivery failures**: A correctly formatted message file together with a valid sender that can't be successfully submitted for delivery generates a non-delivery report (NDR).
 Malformed content or Pickup directory message restriction violations could also cause an NDR.
 When an NDR is generated during message processing, the original message file is attached to the NDR message, and the message file is deleted from the Pickup directory or the Replay directory.

     > [!NOTE]